Prateek-Fst/Sales-AI-Agent/README.md

 ## Introduction

 corinna-ai
 An AI-powered chatbot designed to enhance customer engagement by providing customizable interactions.
-Corinna-AI leverages advanced natural language processing (NLP) to understand user queries and respond intelligently.
+Sales-AI leverages advanced natural language processing (NLP) to understand user queries and respond intelligently.
 It allows business owners to personalize the chatbot's functionality, including custom greetings, email collection, and direct chat redirection for a tailored user experience.

 ## Getting Started